exo-lang/exo-artifact/README.md

 2. `README.md` - this README document
 3. `evaluate.sh` - the entry point for running our x86
 4. `plot.py` - a tool used by `evaluate.sh` to plot benchmark results
-5. `exo/` - the source code for the publicly released version of exo, version 0.0.2
+5. `exo/` - the source code for the publicly released version of Exo, version 0.0.2
 6. `images/` - figures used in this document

 ## Artifact evaluation